user profile avatar

 Bio

-The moment I decided to pursue theater was the moment that I realized I couldn't imagine my life without it.
-There's something about stepping out onto a stage, feeling the lights on your face, and becoming someone you can only be in that theater.
-Being a part of the drama department at my school has taught me so many valuable skills and lessons, and ultimately it's given me the opportunity to forge new friendships, cultivate community, and work together as a team to put on a performance worth remembering.
+The moment I decided to pursue music was the moment I realized I couldn't imagine my life without it.
+There's something about stepping out onto a stage, feeling the lights on your face, and losing yourself completely in a performance, becoming someone you can only be in that moment, with that song.
+Being a part of the music community at Berklee has taught me so many valuable skills and lessons, and ultimately it's given me the opportunity to forge new friendships, cultivate community, and collaborate as an ensemble to create something worth remembering.

 Education